About

 I was part of the LA Times team that won the 2016 Pulitzer Prize for its coverage of the San Bernardino terrorist attack, as well as a member of the investigative unit that uncovered scandals at USC’s medical school.
 That thread of reporting led to stories about an abusive gynecologist at USC, which earned the LA Times another Pulitzer.

-I’m the proud daughter of Iranian immigrants, and I speak fluent Persian and conversational Spanish.
+I’m the proud daughter of Iranian immigrants, and I speak fluent Persian as well as conversational Spanish and Italian.